Steel, Aluminum, and Manhole Boxes

 Iron Lot supplies steel trench boxes, aluminum trench boxes, manhole boxes, spreaders, and related trench safety equipment for contractors, utility crews, excavation companies, municipalities, and public works buyers.

-Whether you are sourcing a trench box for underground utility work, pipe installation, excavation, road work, municipal repairs, or site development, Iron Lot can help you compare available options, request current pricing, and coordinate freight for your project.
+Whether you are looking for a trench box for underground utility work, pipe installation, excavation, road work, municipal repairs, or site development, Iron Lot can help you compare available options, request current pricing, and coordinate freight for your project.

-Iron Lot is a trench safety equipment supplier focused on helping contractors source practical equipment for real jobsites.
+Iron Lot is a trench safety equipment supplier focused on helping contractors review practical equipment options for real jobsites.
 This page is the main Iron Lot hub for trench boxes, including steel trench boxes, aluminum trench boxes, manhole boxes, spreaders, bedding boxes, road plates, trench plates, and related jobsite equipment.

 If you already know the type of trench box you need, use the quote form below or call Iron Lot at 336-516-8011.
 If you are still comparing options, this page can help you understand the major trench box categories, quote requirements, tabulated data considerations, and related equipment commonly used on excavation and utility projects.